canonical/kafka-k8s-operator/docs/tutorial/enable-encryption.md

 juju exec --application kafka-test-app "tail /tmp/*.log"
 ```

-Note that if the `kafka-test-app` was running before, there may be multiple logs related to the different
+Note that if the `kafka-test-app` was running before, there may be multiple logs integrated with the different
 runs.
 Refer to the latest logs produced and also check that in the logs the connection is indeed established
 with the encrypted port `9093`.